Written by John Brenner

 JOHNNY BUCHANAN was a fast-talking dick for the New York-based Silver Star Insurance Company who appeared in a string of Australian pulp novellettes in the late fifties.
 Although he generally stuck close to home, Johnny did manage to occasionally hit such exotic hot spots as Havana and Miami, and even once cracked a case aboard a ship.
-Despite the often violent nature of his cases, however, he never packed heat, preferring to rely on his gift of gab to get him out of jams.
-There were at least twenty-five of these huffy, puffy books, all machine-gun fire prose and cheesy covers boasting juicy titles like Shroud for Her Shame and Black Lace Blackmail, put out for the lucrative Australian pulp market, and all proudly proclaiming "This is a Johnny Buchanan story!"
+Despite the often violent nature of his cases, however, he never packed heat–preferring to rely on his gift of gab to get him out of jams.
+There were at least twenty-five of these huffy, puffy books, all machine-gun fire prose and cheesy covers boasting juicy titles like Shroud for Her Shame and Black Lace Blackmail, put out for the lucrative pulp market down under, and all proudly proclaiming “This is a Johnny Buchanan story!

 As if there were any doubt…

-I'm assuming this Johnny is the same Johnny who first appeared in 1956 in $ Marked Her Sin written by John Brenner (whoever he was) in 1956 and followed in short order by two more books.
-But the remainder of the books, starting in 1957 with Dance With Me Deadly, were definitely penned by "K. T. McCall," the pen name of Audrey Armitage and Muriel Watkins.
-That's one of the reasons the Johnny Buchanan series is so sought after by collectors, as well as what makes it so notable.
-Armitage and Watkins were two of the few women pulp writers of the era, and using the K.T.
-McCall pen name, they penned over two dozen novels, mostly in the Buchanan series (they also wrote as "Gerry North").
+But the remainder of the books were definitely penned by “K. T. McCall,” the pen name of Audrey Armitage and Muriel Watkins.
+That’s one of the reasons the Johnny Buchanan series is so sought after by collectors–Armitage and Watkins were two of the few women pulp writers of the era, and using the K.T.
+McCall pen name, they penned over two dozen novels, mostly in the Buchanan series (they also wrote as “Gerry North”).

-"We'd be given a picture of the cover and... the title, along with a few words," Armitage recalled in a 2005 interview in The Sydney Morning Herald.
-"From that you prepared the plot and wrote the story.
-One of the rules of the game was that you started off with a body ñ either two in bed or somebody dead."
+Not that Armitage and Watkins had much say in things.
+“We’d be given a picture of the cover and… the title, along with a few words,” Armitage said in a 2005 interview in the Sydney Morning Herald.
+“From that you prepared the plot and wrote the story.
+One of the rules of the game was that you started off with a body – either two in bed or somebody dead”